twail-net/extract-git-tags/README.md

 # extract-git-tags

-A small script to extract release notes from git tags
+A small script to extract release notes from git tags.
+The output uses DokuWiki formatting.

 Installation: `bundler install`